Zyttik-m/Car_price_prediction/README.md

 - [ ] Add advanced visualizations for insights presentation
 - [ ] Include model performance metrics and comparison

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/improvement`)
-3. Commit your changes (`git commit -am 'Add new feature'`)
-4. Push to the branch (`git push origin feature/improvement`)
-5. Create a Pull Request

-## 📝 License

-This project is open source and available under the [MIT License](LICENSE).

 ## 👨‍💻 Author

 **Kittithat Chalermvisutkul**
 - GitHub: [@Zyttik-m](https://github.com/Zyttik-m)
-- Email: kittithatck@gmail.com

----

-⭐ If you found this project helpful, please give it a star!